ams-engineering/wp-events-free/README.txt

 1. Visit the plugins page within your dashboard and select ‘Add New’
 2. Search for Simple WP Events”
 3. Install and Activate Simple WP Events from your Plugins page
-4. You\'re done!
+4. You're done!
 5. Don't forget to configure plugin settings to customize it your needs before starting to use it.

 = Install Simple WP Events Manually =

 1. From the dashboard of your site, navigate to Plugins --> Add New.
-2. Select the Upload option and hit \"Choose File.\"
+2. Select the Upload option and hit "Choose File".
 3. When the popup appears select the wp-events.zip file from your desktop.
 4. Follow the on-screen instructions and wait as the upload completes.
-5. When it\'s finished, activate the plugin via the prompt.
+5. When it's finished, activate the plugin via the prompt.
 A message will show confirming activation was successful.
 6. Don't forget to configure plugin settings to customize it your needs before starting to use it.

+== Frequently Asked Questions ==
+Coming Soon!

 == Screenshots ==
 1. Subscribe Form